ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 <a id="link"></a>

 ### Left
-Markdown supports two types of links: *Inline* and *References*
+Markdown supports two types of links: *inline* and *references*

 In both styles, the link text is marked with [square brackets].

-To create an inline link write normal parentheses just behind the closing square bracket.
-In these brackets, the URL is written to be linked together with an *optional* title for the link in quotation marks.
+To create an inline link, you write normal brackets directly after the closing square bracket.
+The URL to be linked to is written in these brackets together with an *optional* title for the link in quotation marks.
 Examples:

 This is [an example](http://example.com/ "Der Linktitel") for an inline link.

     [This link](http://example.net/) has no title attribute.

-It becomes:
+This becomes:

-<p> This is <a href="http://example.com/" title="title">an example</a> of an inline link. </p>
+<p>This is <a href="http://example.com/" title="title">an example</a> of an inline link.</p>

-<p> <a href="http://example.net/">This link</a> has no title attribute. </p>
+<p><a href="http://example.net/">This link</a> has no title attribute.</p>

 If you want to refer to content on the same server, you can use relative paths:

-    Further information can be found on the page [About me](/about/).
+    On the page [About me](/about/) there is more information.

-Reference links use a second set of square brackets in which an arbitrary identifier for the link is written:
+Reference links use a second set of square brackets in which any identifier for the link is written:

     This is [an example] [id] for a reference link.

-You can also insert a space between the parentheses as you wish:
+If desired, a space can also be inserted between the brackets:

     This is [an example] [id] for a reference link.

-Then, somewhere in the document, the link is defined on a separate line as follows:
+Then, somewhere in the document, the link is defined on its own line as follows:

 [id]: http://example.com/  "Optionalen Titel hier eintragen"